In Squarespace, there are two main ways to customize how text looks:

 - Styling the look of the text, including fonts, colors, sizes, and spacing.

 Formatting happens in text editors like the Text Block, which is where you also add the text.
-Styling happens in the Style Editor.
+Styling happens in the Site Styles panel.

 Formatting creates the basic text structure, helping you organize thoughts on a page.
 You can apply formatting to text while you’re editing or adding it.